Frailty cheats

 Full-blown scurvy is rare these days but inflamed and swollen gums are common.
 Then we can no longer eat real food.
 Dr James Lind, the famed Scottish doctor discovered that limes and lemons completely prevented the disease, though he knew nothing of vitamin C.

 Remember more than half of the nutrients of citrus are found in the pulp.
-It's not enough to have the juice only.
+It's not enough to have only the juice.

 And don't forget that flossing is probably more important that brushing your teeth; it is the food particles that get stuck between the fangs that do most of the damage.